Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 end_time = time.monotonic_ns()
 ```

 This is not exactly comparing apples to apples as there are some differences between the implementations.
-For example, on the browser side, there are some type conversions needed when calling the functions under the hood.
-Whereas on the python side, I'm using the Ray RLLib library to use the bot model.
-It would still be useful to get a sense of how much the performance changed after we ported the game to the browser.
+For example, on the browser side, there are type conversions needed when calling the functions under the hood.
+Whereas on the python side, I'm using the Ray RLLib library to use the bot model. it is still useful to get a sense of the change in performance after we ported the game to the browser.

 Here are the results: